 I figured a good inspriation would be to order Sue’s Creative Stitching book and make a small practice sampler of them.
 It probably helped, but honestly I am not quite sure how to explain that, somehow, it all did eventually come together.
 I cut out all the felt butterflies, and then continued to hold off working on the project.
 I finally added the cotton appliqué to them, and then sat on it.
 I began figuring out the background embellishments and was able to finally begin stitching on that.
 But then once the background of soft oranges was completed, guess what?
 It was shelved once again.
 Finally, I made the bold move to Just Make.

 The background was the easiest part.
 I just had to keep things in the same general color family and hue.
 Here are just a few things I worked on for that: bullion knots couching twine as a border; small seed beads arranged around the edge of a micro-fiber cloth (found object from some tech item, I’m sure); and finally colonial knots anchoring ric rac along a pinked strip of felt as well as colonial knots decorating printed fabric, attached with the buttonhole stitch.
 Other stitches for the background were simply quilting (running stitch) and backstitch on cotton, varying sizes of Algierian eye stitch on cotton, flystitch outlining cotton, seed stitch on velvet, couched yarn along a piece of upholstery fabric, and ladder herringbone stitch along a ribbon with variegated thread.
 Look for them in the close-ups of butterflies below!
+I had a lot of fun experimenting with textured embroidery.

 Adding the stitches to the butterflies seemed daunting at first but really once I started, the process just went.
 I stopped stressing over it – the idea was to learn, and surely I was doing just that!
 I will list a few, if not all, key stitches used in the individual butterflies below each photo.
 All the bodies were outlined in outline stitch, stem stitch for the antennae, topped off with colonial knots.
 (Note: I did not keep a record as I made each one, so it is entirely possible I have some mismarked!)
+The effects of the textured embroidery really make the pillow come together.

 Stem Stitch, Whipped Woven Circle, Crested Chain, ZigZag Chain Stitch